phil-mansfield/symphony/docs/source/getting_started.rst

 Downloading Data
 ----------------

 Symphony data is organized into several suites of zoom-in simulations: the LMC, Milky Way, Group, L-Cluster, and Cluster suites.
-These suites respectively correspond to host halos with masses of 10^11, 10^12, 10^13, 5*10^14, and 10^15 Msun.
+These suites respectively correspond to host halos with masses of :math:`10^{11}`, :math:`10^{12}`, :math:`10^{13}`, :math:`5\times 10^14`, and :math:`10^{15}` :math:`M_\odot`.
 The entire dataset is stored in a single base directory.
 Each suite has is its own sub-directory within the base, and each zoom-in simulation has a subdirectory within its suite.

 You can download data from